sirredbeard/WinMinix/README.md

 * [7-Zip](https://www.7-zip.org/faq.html) is licensed under the LGPL license.
 * This project is licensed under the GPL2 license.

-Written using Notepad and Visual Studio Code on Windows 10 Pro.
+Written using Microsoft Notepad and Visual Studio Code on Windows 10 Pro.

+WinMinix is a fork and continuation of my earlier [ThinkDOS](https://github.com/sirredbeard/ThinkDOS) project, a one-click FreeDOS shell for Windows.

 **Other projects:**
 * [Awesome UNIX](https://github.com/sirredbeard/Awesome-UNIX)